Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Algorithms

-With $\sig_{P_i}(v)$ and $\ID_{P_i}(v)$, the procedure for computing an edge-labeled forward $k$-bisimulation partition is sketched in~\Cref{alg:schaetzle-alg}.
-The initial partition is just~$V$ (\Cref{algo:initialisation-schaetzle}), as every vertex is $0$-bisimilar to every other vertex.
+With $\sig_{P_i}(v)$ and $\ID_{P_i}(v)$, the procedure for computing an edge-labeled forward $k$-bisimulation partition is outlined in~Algorithm~\ref{alg:schaetzle-alg}.
+The initial partition is just~$V$ (line~\ref{algo:initialisation-schaetzle}), as every vertex is $0$-bisimilar to every other vertex.
 Next, the algorithm performs $k$~iterations (lines \ref{algo:schaetzle-loop-start}--\ref{algo:schaetzle-loop-end}).
-In each iteration~$i \in \{1, \ldots, k\}$, the information needed to construct a vertex's signature $\sig_{P_i}(v)$ is sent to every vertex~$v$~(\Cref{algo:map-job}).
-This information is the edge label $l_E(v, w) = p \in \Sigma_E$ and the block identifier~$ID_{P_{i-1}}(w)$ for every $w\in N^+(v)$.
-The signature~$\sig_{P_i}(v)$ is then constructed using the received information, and the identifiers~$\ID_{P_i}(v)$ are updated for all~$v$~(\Cref{algo:reduce-job}).
-At the end of each iteration, the algorithm checks if any vertex ID was updated, by comparing the number of distinct values in $\ID_{P_i}$ and $\ID_{P_{i-1}}$~(\Cref{algo:check-count}).\footnote{Since blocks can be split but not merged, it suffices to count the blocks.} If no vertex ID was updated, we have reached full bisimulation~\cite{DBLP:journals/entcs/BlomO02, DBLP:conf/sigmod/SchatzleNLP13} and hence can stop execution early.
-At the end, the resulting $k$-bisimulation partition~$P_k$ is constructed by putting vertices~$v$ in one block if they share the same identifier value~$\ID_{P_i}(v)$ (\cref{algo:merge-vertices-schaetzle}).
+In the $i$th iteration, the information needed to construct a vertex's signature $\sig_{P_i}(v)$ is sent to every vertex~$v$ (line~\ref{algo:map-job}).
+This information is the edge label $l_E(v, w)\in \Sigma_E$ and the block identifier~$\ID_{P_{i-1}}(w)$ for every $w\in N^+(v)$.
+The signature~$\sig_{P_i}(v)$ is then constructed using the received information, and the identifiers~$\ID_{P_i}(v)$ are updated for all~$v$~(line~\ref{algo:reduce-job}).
+At the end of each iteration, the algorithm checks if any vertex ID was updated, by comparing the number of distinct values in $\ID_{P_i}$ and $\ID_{P_{i-1}}$~(line~\ref{algo:check-count}).\extended{\footnote{Since blocks can be split but not merged, it suffices to count the blocks.}} If no vertex ID was updated, we have reached full bisimulation~\cite{DBLP:journals/entcs/BlomO02,DBLP:conf/sigmod/SchatzleNLP13} and hence can stop execution early.
+At the end, the resulting $k$-bisimulation partition~$P_k$ is constructed by putting vertices~$v$ in one block if they share the same identifier value~$\ID_{P_i}(v)$ (line~\ref{algo:merge-vertices-schaetzle}).